Hugs, a guru and a favourite tree: Djokovic's unusual route to the top - France 24

 In the same period Djokovic became a close follower of Imaz and appeared on stage with the spiritualist in a two-hour video featuring meditation and long discourses about the human soul.

-This, according to some observers, fits a pattern where Djokovic has restlessly turned this way and that in search of perfection -- a goal he alluded to in Melbourne, where he plays Dominic Thiem in his eighth final on Sunday.
+This, according to some observers, fits a pattern where Djokovic has restlessly turned this way and that in search of perfection -- a goal he alluded to on the way to his latest Melbourne triumph.

 "When I was younger I would get frustrated and impatient with small things in life, but that's how you learn," he said.